 While a shoebox under the bed may have seemed a logical place to store your pocket money as a kid, you’ll undoubtedly need a bank account to function in 2021.

-However you use it, you want the absolute best bank account to suit your circumstances.
-Luckily, the Mozo experts are here to help you find that glass slipper fit for your banking needs.
+However you use it, you'll want the absolute best bank account to suit your circumstances though.
+Luckily, the Mozo experts have done the hard yards to help you find that glass slipper fit for your banking needs.

-Each year we go on a fact-finding mission to uncover the best bank accounts in Australia in the Mozo Experts Choice Bank Accounts Awards.
-This year the expert judges assessed 144 personal transaction accounts from 81 financial institutions.
+Each year our experts go on a fact-finding mission to uncover the best bank accounts in Australia as part of the Mozo Experts Choice Bank Accounts Awards.
+And that's no small feat, because this year our expert judges analysed 144 personal transaction accounts from 81 financial institutions.

-At the end of their research expedition, they uncovered an impressive contingent of bank accounts across the award categories of Exceptional Everyday Account, Student Bank Account and Pensioner account.
+At the end of their research expedition they uncovered an impressive contingent of bank accounts across the award categories such as Exceptional Everyday Account, Student Bank Account and Pensioner account.

-So you can start comparing bank accounts for yourself, we’ve done a wrap-up of some of this year’s winning everyday accounts.
+So you can start comparing bank accounts for yourself, we’ve done a wrap-up of some of this year’s award-winning everyday accounts.

 Exceptional bank accounts in 2021